vanshc98/CE4032/README.md

 ### Installation Steps
 1. Once Python has been installed, input in _cmd_ : `python -m pip install -r requirements.txt`

-## Launch Project From Scratch
-The following instructions related to datasets are if you want to run the project from scratch from the start.
-For project submission purposes, the dataset will be provided.
+## Data Cleaning and Feature Engineering
+The following instructions relates to the Data Cleaning and Feature Engineering portion of the project.
+Following the instructions below would replicate the steps taken by us to create the new dataset with engineered features from the initial dataset provided.
+The new dataset will be used in the next section `Model Training`.

 1. After installing the dependencies from the requirements, go to [ECML/PKDD 15: Taxi Trip Time Prediction (II)](https://www.kaggle.com/c/pkdd-15-taxi-trip-time-prediction-ii/data) and download the dataset.
-2. Place the downloaded dataset into the directory `datasets/`
+2. Place the downloaded dataset into the directory `datasets/`.
 3. Run 'data_creation.py' with the command `python data_creation.py`.
-This will take about 4 hours to generate the dataset after feature engineering that will be used for training purposes and for visualization.
+This will take approximately 4 hours to generate the dataset after feature engineering that will be used for training purposes and for visualization.

+## Model Training
-4. Any python files are expected to be run standalone.
-This means that to run the python files you have to navigate to the relevant directory and run it.
-For example to run linear_regression.py you navigate to the training directory and run the following command `python linear_regression.py`
+This section describes the steps taken to replicate the scores that we have attained in the Kaggle tournament.
+Any python files are expected to be run as standalone.
+This means that to run the python files, you have to navigate to the relevant directory and then run it.
+1. For example to run linear_regression.py you navigate to the training directory and run the following command `python linear_regression.py`
-5. To run the Jupyter notebooks you have to start the Jupyter notebook server first.
+2. To run the Jupyter notebooks, you have to start the Jupyter notebook server first.
 Run the following command in the command line: `jupyter notebook` to start the Jupyter notebook server.
 Afterwards, proceed to navigate to the training directory from the browser and run the Jupyter notebooks.

+## Achievement
+We have obtained a score of ` 0.56621` in the private leaderboards and `0.58727` in the public leaderboards.
+This puts us around the 28th place on the private leaderboards.

 ## Special Run Instructions
 For project submission purposes, the dataset will be provided.

 1. Before you run data_visualization.py, you should generally run data_creation_for_visualization.py first to create a new dataset.
 2. You should run end_points_plot.py to create new html files for map plotting purposes.
 The html files can then be displayed on the browser.